Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/01_introduction.rst

 When first high-level programming languages appeared (reminder: low-level means 1:1 transformation of source code to machine code) the abstraction for a jump was very simple: :cch:`goto` keyword or something similar.
 You just wrote a condition and if it was true, the program would jump to a specified line or label.

 As you may guess, it was extremely easy to get lost within such program.
 After just few :cch:`goto` statements, it was almost impossible to add any new functionality without breaking behavior of existing functionality.
 There was clearly a need for something more, something that could abstract program's control flow structure so that programmers don't get lost in a web of jump statements.
+While purely imperative approach is very good for constructing hardware (because it's extremely easy to execute) it's extremely hard to write a sequence of statements (some containing conditional jumps) without getting lost.

 Structured programming
 ######################